ygemici/osz/docs/boot.md

 After that it initializes subsystems (or system [services](https://github.com/bztsrc/osz/blob/master/docs/services.md)), begining with the three critical ones:

- 1. first is the user space counterpart of core, "SYS" task.
+ 1. first is the user space counterpart of core, the idle task.
 Loaded by `sys_init()` in [src/core/(platform)/sys.c](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/sys.c).
 It's a very special user process and has a lot of platform dependent code.
 It loads [device drivers](https://github.com/bztsrc/osz/blob/master/docs/drivers.md) instead of normal shared libraries, and MMIO areas are mapped in it's bss segment.
  2. second is the `fs_init()` in [src/core/service.c](https://github.com/bztsrc/osz/blob/master/src/core/service.c) which is a normal service, save it has the initrd entirely mapped in it's bss segment.
  3. in order to communicate with the user, user interface is initialized with `ui_init()` in [src/core/service.c](https://github.com/bztsrc/osz/blob/master/src/core/service.c).
 That is mandatory, unlike networking and sound services which are optional.
  4. initializes syslog service by `syslog_init()` in [src/core/service.c](https://github.com/bztsrc/osz/blob/master/src/core/service.c).